Lord Byron

 At the age of 21 in 1809, Byron took his seat in the House of Lords and travelled on what was known as the Grand Tour, a coming-of-age trip around Europe.
 He returned to England in 1811 and in the same year his mother Catherine died.
 In 1812, the first two cantos of his most famous work 'Childe Harold's Pilgrimage' were published.
 Although Byron didn't think highly of this piece of work, it went on to be critically acclaimed.
 As Byron noted: “I awoke one morning and found myself famous.”
 He then had the last two cantos published, which again were very well-received.
 Following on from this, his works 'The Giaour', 'The Bride of Abidos', 'The Corsair', and 'Lara' were also published.

-Marriage, birth and death
+Marriage, birth, and death

-In December 1814, he married Annabella Milbanke and his daughter Ada Lovelace, known as the world’s first computer programmer, was born in 1815.
-The following year in 1816, Byron left England never to return.
-He is known to have had many affairs and children, and Ada was his only legitimate child.
 Byron supported Greek independence from the Ottoman Empire and spent time and money strengthening the Greek naval fleet.
 He died of malaria in Missolonghi, in Greece, at the age of 36 on 19 April 1824.
 After his death he became a hero in Greece and will always be remembered as a leading figure in the Romantic Movement of the 19th century.

 Places to visit

-A memorial to Byron was placed on the floor of Westminster Abbey in 1969, but he is buried at St Mary Magdalene Church in Hucknall, Nottinghamshire.
-The Byron family vault at the church includes the poet and his daughter Ada.
 Adjacent to the church is a statue of Byron located high above street level in the wall of the old Co-op building, and within the churchyard there is a memorial garden dedicated to the writer.

 Lord Byron was a regular visitor at Annesley Hall and Annesley Old Church.
 Views of Annesley Park can be seen from nearby Diadem Hill – the assumed location of Byron’s poem, The Dream.
 Annesley is described by Byron as: “Where my thoughtless childhood stray’d…” and was an inspiration for much of his work.
 The church overlooks the Grade II listed Annesley Hall, which apart from its connections to the Chaworth Musters and the Byron family, was also linked to the Spencer and Churchill families.
 A trip to Newstead Abbey to discover more about Byron’s life should definitely be a priority to learn about the life of the poet and peer.